-I used to get up every day around three in early morning.
+I used to get up every day around three in the early morning.
 Then I had to catch the train at four.
 At that time, we had only a single train from our city to college.
 That was the only mode of transportation, easy and comfortable.
 So, it was really hard to manage both the sides from morning to evening.
 But I kind of enjoyed it every day.
 No matter it affected my health traveling every day like this, from morning to evening, with no food or little at college.
-Then I used to return my home by the train.
+Then I used to return home by train.
 From Gurgaon, there’s a train at five and this train reaches my city around eight at night.
 So this was my daily schedule.
-And that’s the way I used to enjoy traveling everyday.
+And that’s the way I used to enjoy traveling every day.

 Do You Enjoy Traveling?

 I often ask people why traveling makes them sick?
-Most of the time, the concern is long journey and people don’t easily like it.
-Traveling for long distances also depend on the mode of transport you are using, if it is rail, bus or airplane.
+Most of the time, the concern is a long journey and people don’t easily like it.
+Traveling for long distances also depends on the mode of transport you are using, if it is rail, bus or airplane.
 Some people can’t travel in planes, some in buses and some in trains.
 Some have health issues.
 But gone are the days, when people used to get scared of long traveling.
 Now there are services as per one’s choice.
-Luxury buses, specially made for long journey are good options.
+Luxury buses, specially made for long journeys are good options.
 I remember I had to face a lot of problems during our Nepal Journey because it was an unplanned journey and work without planning easily brings you trouble.
-Whole the way, from border to Kathmandu, I couldn’t sit properly in the bus as it was a small bus and there was not enough space.
-This can be a big problem while travelling.
+Whole the way, from border to Kathmandu, I couldn’t sit properly on the bus as it was a small bus and there was not enough space.
+This can be a big problem while traveling.

-Are you travelling alone?
+Are you traveling alone?
 Read this post…

-Click here to read about some tips on making your journey memorable, safe and secure.
+Click here to read about some tips on making your journey memorable, safe, and secure.